evdubs/spdr-etf-holdings/README.md

 The provided schema.sql file shows the expected schema within the target PostgreSQL instance.
 This process assumes you can write to a /var/tmp/spdr folder.
 This process also assumes you have loaded your database with NASDAQ symbol file information.
 This data is provided by the [nasdaq-symbols](https://github.com/evdubs/nasdaq-symbols) project.

+When reading the XLS documents, we are using the mysterx project, which uses COM to query the XLS files.
+As a result, I believe this only works on Windows.
+Perhaps someday Racket will receive a library like the Apache POI that is a pure implementation capable of reading from
+Office documents directly.